mesosphere/dcos-docs-site/pages/services/data-science-engine/1.0.0/quick-start/index.md

 ![Open JupyterLab](img/dcos-jupyter-new-window.png)

 This will open a new window or tab in the browser for JupyterLab.
-Log in using the password you specified during the installation of the {{ model.packageName }} package
+Log in using the password specified during the installation of the {{ model.packageName }} package in "Service" -> "Jupyter Password" option or use `jupyter` by default.

    - In JupyterLab, create a new notebook by selecting File -> New -> Notebook